awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.AWSCLI.md

-# Connecting to Your DB Instance from the Command Line: AWS CLI and mysql Client<a name="UsingWithRDS.IAMDBAuth.Connecting.AWSCLI"></a>
+# Connecting to Your DB Instance Using IAM Authentication from the Command Line: AWS CLI and mysql Client<a name="UsingWithRDS.IAMDBAuth.Connecting.AWSCLI"></a>

 You can connect from the command line to an Amazon RDS DB instance with the AWS CLI and `mysql` command line tool as described following\.